paulpierre/hydralisk/README.md

 - [ ] Local Postgres DB for state management / logging / reporting

 ### Core backlog
+- [ ] Add testing, it's a PoC... but still
 - [ ] Remove dependency on `eth-cli` and port to Golang (or find lib that likely exists)
 - [ ] Add golang bindings
 - [ ] API support via FastAPI